Panama City Beach, Florida

-Panama City Beach is a resort town in Bay County, Florida, United States, on the Gulf of Mexico coast.
-As of the 2010 census it had a population of 12,018.
-The city is often referred to under the umbrella term of "Panama City".
-Panama City Beach's slogan is "The World's Most Beautiful Beaches" due to the unique, sugar-white sandy beaches of northwest Florida.
+Panama City Beach is a resort city in the Bay County of the U.S. state of Florida.
+The city lies on the Emerald Coast in the northwestern Florida Panhandle region, and is the principal city of the Panama City Metropolitan Area.
+Panama City Beach had a population of 18,094 at the time of the 2020 census, up from 12,018 in 2010.

-Panama City Beach is a popular vacation destination, especially among people in the Southern United States.
-The town is also a popular spring break destination, due to its beach and proximity to most of the Southern United States.
-The first two seasons of MTV's Floribama Shore were filmed in the town.
+It is a popular vacation destination.
+Panama City Beach's slogan is "The World's Most Beautiful Beaches" due to the unique, sugar-white sandy beaches of the Florida Panhandle.
+The city is also a popular spring break destination, due to its beach and proximity to most of the Southern United States.